investindex/Vocab/README.md

 "He is the creator of the modern low-cost index fund and my personal hero. ...

+Before Mr. Bogle, the financial industry was set up almost exclusively to enrich those selling financial products at the expense of their customers.
+It mostly still is.

-Mr. Bogle came along and exposed industry stock-picking and advice as worthless at best, harmful at worst ...
+Then Mr. Bogle came along and exposed industry stock-picking and advice as worthless at best, harmful at worst ...
 Wall Street howled in protest and vilified him incessantly.

 Mr. Bogle responded by creating the first S&P 500 index fund.
 The wails and gnashing of teeth continued even as Bogle's new fund went on to prove his theories in the real world."